actualbudget/docs/blog/2024-07-01-ynab_v_actual.md

 # Introduction
 I will structure this comparison as follows.
 First I will go over some of the fundamentals individually, then at the end have a quick comparison of some of the smaller features.
-I will go in depth in the basics like how the budgeting basics compare, and then the day-to-day features.
+I will go in depth in the basics like how Actual is installed and run, how the budgeting basics compare, and then the other exciting features.

+# Using Actual

+This may be the place were Actual and YNAB are the most different.
+YNAB is a service.
+This means that the user has minimal control over the application and data.
+This also means that YNAB owns your budget data.
+They say that they keep it safe, but that could change any time they want to.

 # Core Feature Comparison